-For public interest entities, we comply with the external audit firm rotation requirements of Article 17 (1) of the EU Audit Regulation.
+For public interest entities, we comply with the external audit firm rotation requirements of Article 17 (1) of the EU Audit Regulation as well as with the Cyprus specific regulations for Banks.

 Whistleblowing

 The EY Ethics Hotline provides EY people, clients and others outside of the organization with a means to confidentially report activity that may involve unethical or improper behavior, and that may be in violation of professional standards or otherwise inconsistent with the EY shared values or Global Code of Conduct.
 Globally, the hotline is operated by an external organization that provides confidential and, if desired, anonymous hotline reporting.